somenath203/Scholar-Sync/README.md

 ## Introduction

-Scholar Sync is a web app designed to help students with their studies by offering tools for personalized study plans, question-and-answer generation, and organization of YouTube study resources.
-Built with modern web technology, Scholar Sync makes it easy for students to organize, plan, and access essential academic materials in one place.
+Scholar Sync is a web app designed to help students and their parents manage and enhance the study experience.
+By offering tools for personalized study plans, question-and-answer generation, and organized YouTube study resources, Scholar Sync empowers both students and parents to take control of academic planning.
+Built with modern web technology, Scholar Sync makes it easy to organize, plan, and access essential learning materials all in one place.

 ## Features of the Application